Omop-Bridge/omop-bridge-docker/readMe.md

 docker compose pull
 ```

-For an **offline deployment**, replace the existing image archives in the `dockerImage/` directory with the new release packages:
+For an **offline deployment**, replace the existing image archives in the `dockerImage/` directory with the image packages for the new release:

 ```text
 dockerImage/